mitdbg/datascienceclass/lab_6/README.md

 ## Take Home

-For the out of class portion of this lab, your objective is to answer two programming assignments using two of the Python parallel data processing libraries we've seen in class: `multiprocessing` and `dask`.
+For the out of class portion of this lab, your objective is to answer programming assignments using two of the Python parallel data processing libraries we've seen in class: `multiprocessing` and `dask`.

 ### Submission Instructions

 Like previous labs, submission will come in two parts.

 1. Submit your writeup to Gradescope.
 Your writeup should include all student's names, mit email addresses, and the commit id of your code at the top of the page.

-2. Submit a PDF with your answers for the questions below:
+The PDF should include your answers for the questions below:

 #### Part 1

-**Q1:** In this question, you will use `multiprocessing` to implement a web data scraper.
-You will submit your code inline in the gradescope PDF submission, as well as under a `scraper.py` file in your github repo **(40 pts).
-NOTE: Base template code and more details will be provided by Wed Oct 30th EOD.**
+**Q1:** In this question, you will use `multiprocessing` to implement a parallel web data scraper, whose base code is available in the [`scraper/`](scraper/) directory.
+Specifically, we provide you most of the actual scraping code, and you only need to fill out the multiprocessing parts.
+Code for this question should be submitted in your github repo in the same [`scraper/scraper.py`] file we provide here.
+In your PDF writeup, please report the runtimes for running your scraper using different number of workers (e.g., 1, 2, and 4) **(40 pts).**

 #### Part 2